In this life (so far), I have had a variety of experiences. That knowledge has been both professional and personal. I write from that basis.

 If you live in an exceptionally wet or dry environment, you may want your plank or strip to "acclimatize" before installation.
 This may take a week or two, but what it will do is allow your plank or strip to have the same moisture content as the surrounding floor.
 This will prevent shrinkage or expansion after installation.

 Check with a hygrometer.
-Test the surrounding wood and then the plank or strip. if they are within 2% or 3% of each other in water content, it's safe to install.
+Test the surrounding wood and then the plank or strip.
+If they are within 2% or 3% of each other in water content, it's safe to install.
 Any bigger difference and you should let the plank or strip sit in the same room until its moisture content is the same as the floor.

-Removing Burn Marks from Wood
+How to Remove Burn Marks From Wood

 If you can't remove the burn as described above (by rubbing with rottenstone and/or linseed oil along the grain until the burn disappears), you are taking a gamble.
 With oak or ash, it's very hard to tell just how deep a burn goes.
 You can certainly try sanding it away, but you might want to be prepared to replace the plank.